Aleksa-Vig/Java/PasswordManager/readme.txt

 ///////HOW TO USE?///////////////
 1. Download and compile neccesary .java files
 2. This was created using intellij so I reccomend that IDE
-3. run PasswordGenTester
+3. run PasswordGenTester.java
+4.If errors occur make sure .png/ .txt files are placed in the right directory

-Once the gui is up you have the ability to.. check the overall strength of a password against some criteria with the check password button generate a strong 16 char password access, add, and delete stored passwords!
+Once the gui is up you have the ability to..
+-check the overall strength of a password against some criteria with the check password button -generate a strong 16 char password
+-access, add, and delete stored passwords!

 Some more features I want to add!
 -some sort of encryption on the .txt storage file